jfeldstein/iphoto-size-analyzer/README.md

 - Generates visualizations of monthly and cumulative growth
 - Provides summary statistics about your library growth
 - Exports data to CSV for further analysis

+## Example Output

+The script generates two main visualizations:
+1. **Monthly Growth**: Shows how much data (in GB) was added to your Photos Library each month
+2. **Cumulative Growth**: Shows the total size of your Photos Library over time

+It also provides summary statistics such as:
+- Total library size
+- Average monthly growth
+- Maximum monthly growth
+- Recent growth trends (3, 6, and 12 months)
+- Top months with highest growth

 ## Requirements